SpaceVim/SpaceVim/README.md

 SpaceVim is a community-driven modular vim distribution.
 It manages collections of plugins in layers, which help collect related packages together to provide IDE-like features.
-SpaceVim is not only a vimrc but an ultimate Vim configuration, It contains many build-in features.
+SpaceVim is not just a vimrc but an ultimate Vim configuration, It contains many build-in features.

 ![welcome-page](https://user-images.githubusercontent.com/13142418/37595020-273b5bca-2bb2-11e8-8aba-638ed5f1c7ea.png)